RafikGerges/CEHv10-Notes/04 - Sniffing-Evasion-FW.md

     - ip.addr==172.17.15.12 && tcp.port==23 - displays telnet packets containing that IP
     - tcp.flags==0x16 - filters TCP requests with ACK flag set
     - wireshark –capture –local –masked 192.168.8.0 –range 24
+    - The assigned flag decimal numbers are FIN = 1, SYN = 2, RST = 4, PSH = 8, ACK = 16, and URG = 32.
+Adding these numbers together (for example, SYN + ACK = 18) allows you to simplify a Wireshark filter.
+For example, tcp.flags == 0x2 looks for SYN packets, tcp.flags == 0x16 looks for ACK packets, and tcp.flags == 0x18 looks for both

 - **tcpdump**
   - Recent version is WinDump (for Windows)
   - **Syntax**
     - tcpdump flag(s) interface
     - tcpdump -i eth1 - puts the interface in listening mode
+    - tcpdump -i eth0 -w my.log - writes to my.log

+- **tcpflow** is similar to ‘tcpdump’, in that both process packets from the wire or from a stored file.
+But it’s different in that it reconstructs the actual data streams and stores each flow in a separate file for later analysis.”

 - **tcptrace**
   - Analyzes files produced by packet capture programs such as Wireshark, tcpdump and Etherpeek
 - **Netstumbler** - Wireless packet capture